cellear/bd-xray-theme/SPINOUT.md

 ### 1. Create New GitHub Repository

-1. Go to GitHub and create a new repository (e.g., `backdrop-outlined`)
+1. Go to GitHub and create a new repository (e.g., `bd-xray-theme`)
 2. **Do NOT** initialize with README, .gitignore, or license (we already have these)
 3. Note the repository URL